- Partner Login

 The importance of a Zero Trust Architecture

 When it comes to your company’s security, the importance of a Zero Trust architecture can’t be overstated.
-In past blogs, we’ve mentioned the common challenge of “human error” that persists throughout every security environment.
-Whether we’re online or offline, hackers can still get to us through the internet, connected devices, text messages, or the online services we use.
-It’s as simple as clicking on a link in an email that you thought was from your boss, only to find that it was a cleverly disguised phishing attack.
+In past blogs, we’ve mentioned the common “human error” challenge that persists throughout every security environment.
+Whether online or offline, hackers can still get to us through the internet, connected devices, text messages, or the online services we use.
+It’s as simple as clicking on a link in an email you thought was from your boss, only to find that it was a cleverly disguised phishing attack.

 Zero Trust combats attacks such as these by requiring all users, whether in or outside the organization’s network, to be authenticated, authorized, and continuously validated for security configuration and posture before being granted or keeping access to applications and data.